Indonesia proposes demilitarized zone and UN referendum on Ukraine peace plan - ExBulletin

 Indonesia proposes demilitarized zone and UN referendum on Ukraine peace plan

-SINGAPORE, June 3 (Reuters) – Indonesia’s defense minister on Saturday proposed a peace plan to end the war in Ukraine, calling for a demilitarized zone and a United Nations referendum on what he called a disputed territory.
+TEMPO.CO, Singapore – Indonesian Defense Minister Prabowo Subianto on Saturday (June 3) proposed a peace plan to end the war in Ukraine, calling for a demilitarized zone and a United Nations referendum in what he called a territory disputed.

 Ukrainian Foreign Ministry spokesman Oleg Nikolenko rejected the plan, reiterating kyiv’s position that Russia should withdraw its troops from Ukraine.

-He proposed a multi-point plan including a ceasefire and establishing a demilitarized zone by withdrawing 15 kilometers (nearly 10 miles) from each side’s forward position.
+He proposed a multi-point plan including a ceasefire and establishing a demilitarized zone by withdrawing 15 kilometers from each side’s forward position.

 The demilitarized zone should be observed and monitored by a UN-deployed peacekeeping force, he said, adding that a UN referendum should be held “to objectively verify the wishes of the majority of the inhabitants of the various contested areas”.